 Exciting news!

-The book has just been honoured as runner-up for Outstanding Book of the Year Award by the American Educational Research Association (AERA) Qualitative SIG.
+The book was honoured as runner-up for Outstanding Book of the Year Award 2012 by the American Educational Research Association (AERA) Qualitative SIG.

 The judges wrote that they were ‘especially impressed’ and described the book as ‘exemplary’.
 They said: